 vXchnge's Response to COVID-19

 Making the right top-down decisions about how to migrate data and equipment at the outset of a project can make or break a data center migration.
-The first step in any data center move is to understand your organization’s unique needs, goals, and budget.
-Then, you will need to identify who needs to be involved in network migration.
-Whatever your reasons for undertaking a data center relocation, you should work with key personnel to put together data center equipment lists, consider how to migrate data with minimal downtime, and establish a data center requirements checklist to ensure you’ll have all the tools and connectivity your business needs once your data center migration is completed.
+So, a crucial first step in any data center move is to understand your organization’s unique needs, goals, and budget.
+Then, you will need to identify who needs to be involved in what aspects of the network migration, and who will be held accountable for measuring if goals are being met and reporting findings to the rest of the team.

 There are a number of key stakeholders in a data center migration who need to be involved in the planning process.
 Senior management needs to buy-in concerning the business benefits of a data center move.
 They should be fully informed about why the migration is happening and how it will allow your business to grow more effectively in the future.
 Even more importantly, however, IT personnel must be kept in the loop regarding data center migration decisions.
 They’re the people with the most knowledge about your organization’s existing infrastructure.
-When the migration is underway, they’ll be the ones unplugging servers and ensuring that data is being managed properly to avoid data loss or downtime.
+When the migration is underway, they’ll be the ones actually unplugging servers and ensuring that data is being managed properly to avoid data loss or downtime.

 A data center migration is a complex process that should not be left until the last minute.
 Effective migrations are carefully planned long in advance of the actual data center relocation to ensure service continuity and minimize risk.
 Even if your IT team is ready to move your servers and other equipment within a week, securing transportation and making arrangements to bring services online in a new data center location may take much longer.
 Your team will still need time to carefully document your data center equipment list and system dependencies to ensure that every piece of your infrastructure is accounted for before the time comes to transport it to a new environment.

 Benchmarks and goals are important for keeping a data center migration project plan on track.
 A step-by-step migration plan should include clearly defined criteria that allow you to assess how well you’re executing that plan.
 This could be as simple as setting a deadline for documenting infrastructure dependencies or for backing up mission-critical data.
 By setting these benchmarks for checking in, you can ensure that your data center migration is meeting its goals and not falling behind.
 After all, the last thing you want is to find out a week before the scheduled data center move that your team still hasn’t determined what equipment needs to be moved first.
 Don’t forget to clearly lay out what metrics will be measured, who will be held accountable for checking in on these benchmarks, and who is responsible for reporting success to the rest of the data center migration team.

 Your network systems should already incorporate multiple forms of data redundancy, but a poorly executed migration could disrupt that solution.
 Data is the lifeblood of today’s organizations, and you can’t afford to take any chances that could cause you to lose your mission-critical data and applications.
-One of the first questions to ask about a data center migration should always be “Is our data backed up?”.
-Understanding your plans for data redundancy will help to make any data center migration a far less stressful process.
+One of the first questions to ask about a data center migration should always be “Is our data backed up?”
+Understanding your plans for data redundancy will help to make any data center migration a far less stressful and more successful process.

 Ensure you’re protecting your investment, mitigating potential risk, and minimizing downtime during your data center relocation.